Fusion · Japanese · Vegas

 Japanese · Restaurants · Seafood · Special Occasion · Vegas

-Vegas 2020 – Raku Japanese Charcoal Grill
+Las Vegas Review: Raku Japanese Charcoal Grill

 My friend Ms Biz highly recommended Raku for my birthday dinner.
 This was my favourite restaurant on our trip.
 If I could only go to one restaurant in Vegas, Raku would be it for me.
 For this post, let’s listen to “You Might Think” by The Cars.